claudiataylorstl/magic/README.md

 # ✨ You Are Magic

 An animated React application that reminds people how magical they are.
-Built with Vite, React, with animations with Framer Motion and React Spring.
+Built with Vite, React, with animations using Motion for React and React Spring.

 ✨ **[Try it out](https://claudiataylorstl.github.io/magic/)**